vrindger/actually_open_lean/README.md

 * Install git
   * `apt install git`

-* git clone my project to another project using a origin replace:
+* git clone my project to another project using an origin replace
 * You want to create a static copy of your GitHub repository, including its submodule, into a new repository without any ongoing synchronization.
 This means you want a one-time, independent copy.
 Here's how to achieve that:
   * `git clone https://github.com/vrindger/actually_open_lean --recurse-submodules`
     * yes you will need to [add your computer's key to your Github account](https://stackoverflow.com/a/41716198) to be able to recurse the submodule `Lean`.
 You don't need Step 3.2 that last step to force private key..